PaulWGraham/MapEdit/README.md

 # MapEdit
-MapEdit is a single file ascii art editor.
+MapEdit is a single file ascii art editor written in Python.
 Think 'MS Paint' but instead of painting with pixels MapEdit paints with ASCII characters.

 ## Art Editor Features: